jinulee-v/jinulee-v.github.io/_pages/about.md

 - Integrating NLP with symbolic systems (Logic, Compilers, Knowledge base, …)
 - Explainable / Interpretable NLP training and inference
-- Automatic evaluation based on external status
+- Automatic evaluation of internal states and outputs in analytical domains